burnsaaron714/bts-elt-project/README.md

 # BTS Flight Delay ETL Pipeline

-This is an ETL/ELT pipeline built with Python that processes U.S. Department of Transportation - Bureau of Transportation Statistics (BTS) on time flight performance data from July–December 2023.
+This is an ETL pipeline built with Python that processes U.S. Department of Transportation - Bureau of Transportation Statistics (BTS) on time flight performance data from July–December 2023.
 The goal is to extract flight delay data, clean it, load it into a SQLite database, and generate a monthly delay summary by airline using SQL.

 ## Project Purpose